signed-long/istio-auth-example/README.md

 ## Istio End-User Authentication Example

-This project is a proof-of-concept using Istio's Ingress Gateway, and Authorization Policy resources used to move authorization logic out of application code for a simple microservice applciation running on kubernetes.
+This project is a proof-of-concept using Istio's Ingress Gateway, and Authorization Policy resources in order to move authorization logic out of application code.

+The application consists of an authentication service and a test service.
+The test service has routes with `/private` and `/public` prefixes, only authenticated users should be able to access `/private` routes.

 ### Prereqs